x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/add-or-remove-email-addresses.md

 The procedures in this topic show how to add or remove email addresses for a user mailbox.
 You can use similar procedures to add or remove email addresses for other recipient types.

+> [!NOTE]
+> You can use similar procedures to add or remove email addresses that use plus addressing.
+For more information about plus addressing, see [Plus Addressing](../../recipients-in-exchange-online/plus-addressing-in-exchange-online.md).

 ## Add an email address to a user mailbox
 ### Use the new Exchange Admin Center (EAC) to add an email address